hedyhli/gelim/README.md

 ## Navigating a page/document

-Everything in page rendering is handled with less(1). less is called with opptions specified from your config file. gelim has no intervention in pre-processing any keys.
+Everything in page rendering is handled with less(1). less is called with options specified from your config file. gelim has no intervention in pre-processing any keys.

 Hence, anything that works in less should work normally when less is called by